Yevgeny Zamyatin: Return to St. Petersburg, visit to England

-Sojourn in England

-In March 1916, he was sent to the United Kingdom to supervise the construction of icebreakers at the shipyards of Armstrong Whitworth in Walker and Swan Hunter in Wallsend while living in Newcastle upon Tyne.
+In March 1916, he was sent to England to supervise the construction of icebreakers at the shipyards of Armstrong Whitworth in Walker and Swan Hunter in Wallsend while living in Newcastle upon Tyne.
 He supervised the building of the Krassin, which retained the distinction of being the most powerful icebreaker in the world into the 1950s.
 He also worked on the Lenin.

 Zamyatin later wrote, "My only previous visit to the West had been to Germany.
 Berlin had impressed me as a condensed, 80-percent version of Petersburg.
 In England it was quite different: everything was as new and strange as Alexandria and Jerusalem had been some years before."

 Zamyatin later recalled, "In England, I built ships, looked at ruined castles, listened to the thud of bombs dropped by German Zeppelins, and wrote The Islanders.
 I regret that I did not see the February Revolution, and know only the October Revolution (I returned to Petersburg, past German submarines, in a ship with lights out, wearing a life belt the whole time, just in time for October).
 This is the same as never having been in love and waking up one morning already married for ten years or so."

-Return to Russia : 1917-1931
+1917–1931: Return to Russia

 Zamyatin's The Islanders, satirizing English life, and the similarly themed A Fisher of Men, were both published after his return to Russia.